Key Facts

 Are there any other medications used to treat PCOS?

 Yes.
 Metformin is a medication that helps to lower insulin levels.
 It is particularly helpful in girls who have high levels of insulin or have pre-diabetes or diabetes.
-It is necessary for a young woman to have her kidney and liver function checked before taking this medication.
-Since this medicine isn’t appropriate for everyone, it’s important to encourage a young woman to ask her health care provider whether this medicine is right for her.
-Because a young woman may ovulate while on this medication, she will also need to use birth control if she is sexually active.
-Alcohol should be avoided when taking Metformin.
-Some young women may be treated with both Metformin and birth control pills at the same time.
+Liver and kidney function is checked before taking this medication.
+Since this medicine isn’t appropriate for everyone, it’s important to encourage a teen to ask their health care provider whether this medicine is right for them.
+Because they may ovulate while on this medication, they will also need to use birth control if they are sexually active.
+Some adolescents may be treated with both Metformin and birth control pills at the same time.

 What about treating excess hair growth?

 Treatment is a personal choice.
 Hair removal options may include bleaching, tweezing, waxing, depilatories, spironolactone, (a prescription anti-hair growth medication), electrolysis, and laser treatment.
-A young woman may require help finding a local salon that provides high quality, cost-effective services that can help her choose the right option for her.
+A teen may require help finding a local salon that provides high quality, cost-effective services that can help her choose the right option for them.

 Are there any special treatments for acne associated with PCOS?